ngmodz/emailsending/README.md

 # Bulk Email Sender

-A React + TypeScript application for sending bulk emails using Nodemailer with Gmail integration.
+A React + TypeScript application for sending bulk emails using Nodemailer with Gmail integration. **Now deployable to Vercel!**

 ## Features